CEO Triangle:

 1. Solve the customer’s problem completely

-by insuring that all the goods and services
+by insuring that all the goods and serviceswork, and work together.

 2. Don’t waste the customer’s time.